podondra/ondrejov-dataset/README.md

 LAMOST spectrograph spectral resolving power is between 500-1800 which is much smaller than spectral resolving power 13000 in H-alpha of Ondřejov spectrograph.
-To overcome this difference spectra from dataset were blurred with Gaussian filter with standard deviation of value 7.
+To overcome this difference spectra from the dataset were blurred with Gaussian filter with a standard deviation of value 7.

 ### Resampling

-Machine learning algorithms requires their inputs to be a set of features.
-In order to have same features for all spectra they need to be resampled to get measurement in same wavelength across all spectra.
+Machine learning algorithms require their inputs to be a set of features.
+To have the same features for all spectra, they need to be resampled to get measurements in the same wavelength across all spectra.
-Then it is easy to create design matrix where each row is a spectrum and columns contain fluxes in specified wavelengths between 6519 and 6732 Angstroms.
+Then it is easy to create a design matrix where each row is a spectrum and columns contain fluxes in specified wavelengths between 6519 and 6732 Angstroms.